As U.S. Jews Cool To Israel, Evangelicals Flock There As Tourists

 "We saw the rooms where he was flogged, and it was very emotional for us," Bowman says.
 "We were all in tears, thinking about what the Lord Jesus went through and seeing the actual place where this happened."

 Bowman, who pastors a small church in Riverside, Calif., said the trip made the Bible come newly alive for him.
-"I read about it all my life, and then I go there, and it's, 'Oh, this is what it means!" he says.
+"I read about it all my life, and then I go there and it's, 'Oh, this is what it means!' " he says.
 "You can see it, which you can't do when you just read it, except in your imagination."

 Middle East